xristos3490/wordpress-lamma/readme.md

 1. Clone the repository to your local machine.
 2. Navigate to the cloned directory.
 3. Run npm install to install dependencies.
 4. Copy the `env.sample` file to `.env` and fill it in with your specific details.
 5. Run npm run setup to configure the tool.

-6. (Optional) Create `~/.woa_projects.json` with your project list (refer to the example in the Usage section).
+6. _(Optional)_ Create `~/.woa_projects.json` with your project list (refer to the example in the Usage section).
 Ensure that you avoid trailing commas in your JSON objects or properties.

-7. (Optional) Run the source command as described to update the shell.
+7. _(Optional)_ Run the source command as described to update the shell.

 ### Install and Start MySQL with Homebrew

-- Install MySQL: If you haven't already installed MySQL, you can do so using Homebrew.
+- If you haven't already installed MySQL, you can do so using Homebrew.
 Open your terminal and run the following command:

 ```bash
 brew install mysql
 ```
-- Start MySQL Service: After the installation is complete, start the MySQL service with the following command:
+- After the installation is complete, start the MySQL service with the following command:

 ```bash
 brew services start mysql
 ```
 This will ensure that MySQL runs as a background service, and it will start automatically whenever you boot your computer.

-#### Set or Change the Root Password to 'root'
+#### Set a Default Root Password

 - Access MySQL: To access MySQL, open your terminal and run the following command: